niltheresa/hybrid-starter/README.md

 # hybrid-starter
 Node.js base script for all Platform based on Electron, Cordova, and Loopback

-Ready built script in for starter Hoby Project.
+Ready built script for starter Hoby Project.